 10. WWF Royal Rumble (1993) Well as I said this is very much a personal list, but even if you weren’t a fan this was still a great game (my younger sister can testify).
-It was a huge improvement on the first WWF outing on the SNES (Super Wrestlemania) with better animations of the characters and diverse controls for special moves, it was easy to pick up and play – this is the ultimate game for nostalgia, in simpler times when you had a lot of respect and admiration for a man called Randy pulling funny faces in his underpants.
+It was a huge improvement on the first WWF outing on the SNES (Super Wrestlemania)!
+With much better animations of the characters and diverse controls for special moves.
+It was easy to pick up and play – this is the ultimate game for nostalgia.
+It was simpler times for us all and I for one had a lot of respect and admiration for a man called Randy pulling funny faces in his underpants.

-09. Lemmings (1992) A super (pun not intended but duly noted) puzzle game, I’ll admit I spent a lot of time blowing up Lemmings that did not need to suffer such a fate but it was fun!
-If a little evil and disturbing writing this down as an adult…
+09. Lemmings (1992) A SUPER (pun not intended but duly noted) puzzle game!
+I’ll admit I spent a lot of time blowing up Lemmings that did not need to suffer such a fate… But boy was it was fun!?
+Admittedly, a little evil and disturbing writing this down as an adult…

 08. Super Tennis (1992) Just a very good sports video game.
 This genre is not to everyone’s taste but being a big sports fan and lacking in ability means the likes of me spending far too much time living out some of my fantasies on a video games console.
 This game had real bounce, it perfectly captured sport in a virtual environment because it was fun but could prove very frustrating.
 It had a neat style to it, similar to sensible soccer, but the motions more similar to Final Fantasy or Mario even.
 Very neat indeed.

-05. Street Fighter II (1992) I know this was eventually made into a quite awful feature film but when I think back this video game, the power of its effect on me, even with very little commentary or story to follow means my memory of it exists very much like I remember a film.
-What I mean is I can totally remember immersing myself into the world of each character and the potential journey before them jetting across the world to become champion.
+05. Street Fighter II (1992) I know this was eventually made into a quite awful feature film but when I think back to this video game, the power of its effect on me, even with very little commentary or story to follow – my memory of it exists very much like I remember a film.
+What I mean is, I can totally remember immersing myself into the world.
+The world of each character and the potential journey before them jetting across the world to become champion.
 That’s the power of video games right there.

 04. Goof Troop (1993) Not quite long enough to make the Top 3, I might have a passion for video games but it doesn’t mean I’m very good at completing them (like books to be honest, I have a very short attention sp…) and this didn’t take very long to complete.
 However, I did so with much help as the puzzles were very well structured and not straight forward so again this is about my personal experience, but it’s another good representation of how well-made the Disney licensed Capcom games were on the SNES.